jackjliew/ai-openscale/wos-scoring.md

 - For tabular, text, image models the following baseline request generates data points:

-   - 1 scoring request generates 5000 data points.
+   -ai-open-scale-ibm-aios-scheduling  | 1 | Scheduling servicescoring request generates 5000 data points.

 - For tabular classification models only, there are additional scoring requests that are made for contrastive explanation.
 The following requests are added to the preceding baseline request:

    - 100 scoring requests generates 51 additional data points per request.
-   - 101 scoring requests generates 1 additional data point per request.
+   - 101 scoring requests generatesai-open-scale-ibm-aios-scheduling  | 1 | Scheduling serviceadditional data point per request.

 ## Next steps